 Note: Definition of some words is in discussion.
 Therefore, the description of these actors may change.

-Pre-conditions (if any)
+Pre-conditions

 Wellness sensor devices are able to establish a connection to the mobile device in order to send wellness data to M2M Service Platform or Application Server.

 It is first time to associate the mobile device with the wellness sensor devices.

-Triggers (if any)
+Triggers

 New wellness sensor devices such as weight scale are detected by mobile device.
 User tries to associate the detected devices.
 Examples are below: